grid reference TM 134 595Something we've got wrong about this establishment? Something more you think we should know

-This 16th century pub had three bars and a disabled toilet.
+This 16th century pub had three bars and a toilet for disabled customers.

 According to Alfred Hedges' book, "Inns and Inn Signs of Norfolk and Suffolk", the name refers not to the number of bells in the local church, but to "the activities of the local team of handbell ringers".